CodeXCourses/level-2-course-content/week-1/day-3-breaout-task.md

      # Select "Transfer ownership" and transfer to the organization
      ```

-   - **Verification**: Take a screenshot of the repository settings showing the successful transfer.

 ### Part 3: Cloning, Forking, and Opening Pull Requests

 1. **Clone a Repository**: